 Jennifer Van Orman is an artist and writer from Maine.

-She lives in Virginia and has several projects ongoing, some of which she will finish, and many that will be abandoned.
-She would describe herself as eclectic in tastes and interests.
-Less generous descriptions might include messy, inscrutable, and a tendency towards clutter and ennui that can make it uncomfortable to share space with her.
-She hopes a genuine love of comedy saves her from being insufferable but understands this is unlikely, especially after she tells you that she received an undergraduate degree in Art and an MFA in Creative Writing.
+I currently live in Virginia and have several projects ongoing, some of which I will finish, and many that will be abandoned.
+I would describe myself as eclectic in tastes and interests.
+Less generous descriptions might include messy, inscrutable, and a tendency towards clutter and ennui that can make it uncomfortable to share space with me.
+My home office resembles a junk shop.

 I collect ephemera, particularly board games and trading cards, Patron Saint prayer cards, vintage hotel postcards, photographs of swimming pools and divers, science textbooks, fortune-telling decks, shadow boxes, maps, and all sorts of things in miniature.
 Very little of this work contributes to my primary source of income, and my bank balance reflects this.